The summer sun, air, and heat can wreak havoc on your skin making it dry and chapped.

 - Zinc – Zinc has many functions.
 It helps with immune health, protein synthesis, wound healing, DNA production, and cell division.
 It creates membranes that support skin cells and has anti-inflammatory properties.
 It also protects against UV damage.
 Zinc supports vitamin A by carrying it in the blood.
 Zinc can be found in organ meats like kidney, liver, beef, and lamb.
 It is also in seafood such as oysters, shellfish, and scallops.
 Plant foods like pumpkins seeds and nuts also contain zinc.

 - Vitamin C – Vitamin C helps collagen to form.
 Collagen is like a sponge and retains water.
 It plumps up your skin to be moisturized and hydrated.
 Vitamin C can be found in vegetables like peppers and citrus fruits.

-Want to find out more about how to incoporate these foods into your diet?
-Check out my nutrient rich recipes here.
+Want to find out more about how to incorporate these foods into your diet?
+Check out my nutrient-rich recipes here.